 I’ve been wrestling lately with the idea of grace.
 More specifically, I’ve been wondering where justice fits inside of grace.
 Or does grace, perhaps, fit inside of justice?

-However, this is not the grace for the other that I’m speaking of.
 What I want to know is how can I have grace for the people I good and truly hate.

 “I just haven’t found the time.”